California Institute of Technology

 Cambridge MA 02138

-I present a potential third instrumental system for value-based decision making that is premised upon similarity between past and present episodes.
+This chapter presents an emerging "case-based" system for decision making that centers on the retrieval of similar past episodes.
 It can be mathematically described by the economic model of case-based decision theory accompanied by the computational background of case-based reasoning.
-This case-based system stands between model-free and model-based valuation systems in its position on the bias-variance tradeoff and holds advantages over both when faced with novel and complex problems.
-The hippocampus and related medial temporal lobe structures provide the neural substrate upon which case-based calculations are thought to be performed in the process of forming connections and associations between stimuli over long timescales.
-This neuroscientific understanding sheds light on how such calculations can also contribute to model-free and model-based decisions.
+This system stands between model-free and model-based systems on the bias-variance tradeoff and holds advantages over both when faced with novel and complex problems.
+The hippocampus and related medial temporal lobe structures provide a neural substrate for case-based calculations by instantiating stimulus and reward associations.
+This neurocomputational understanding sheds light on how such calculations can also contribute to or interfere with model-free and model-based control.

 Taking longer than expected to complete a task can cause disappointment if the expectation constitutes a reference point.
 In a real-effort lab experiment, I show that a worker's willingness to persevere in a task is influenced by information about task completion time.
 To directly assess the location and impact of reference dependence, I structurally estimate labor-leisure preferences with a novel econometric approach drawing on cognitive science.
 Once participants exceed an expectations-based reference point, their subjective values of time rise sharply.
 Workers who fall behind the reference point are demoralized as measured by ratings of task satisfaction.